Tristanw3/Data-Modelling-with-Postgre/README.md

 # Sparkify Songplays Analytics Database

-Project 01 for the Data Engineering Nanodegree
+Project 01 for the Udacity Data Engineering Nanodegree

 This database can be used to analyse the popularity of music on the sparkify music app.